balivada987/Data-Science-Projects/README.md

 # Data-Science-Projects
-This Repository contains Deep Learning , Machine Learning and  Text Processing Projects implementing in Python using NLTK, Keras and Sklearn .
+This Repository contains Deep Learning , Machine Learning and  Text Processing Projects implemented in Python using NLTK, Keras and Sklearn .